jme/clj-m1-notes/index.md

 So the M1 Mini required only about 35% of the processing time of the MBA; not too bad.

-YMMV of course, but this is a basic type of op that many of us do very frequently.
+Hardly an epic computation, but this is a basic type of op that many of us do very frequently.

 <hr/>